The Best Bars and Cafés in Phoenix Right Now

 instagram.com/malegria.cafe/

-Don’t Miss: Serrano makes café de olla, fragrant with cloves, cinnamon, and star anise, while her Salvadorian lattes, particularly the horchata version, are real gems.
-She blends a Salvi horchata using toasted rice, cinnamon, peanuts, and a mix of seeds, which gives a sweet, spellbinding foundation for power to a latte made with beans from small-batch roaster Condor Coffee.
+Don't Miss: Serrano's café de olla, aromatic with cloves, cinnamon, and star anise, showcases traditional Mexican preparation.
+Her Salvadorian lattes stand out, especially the horchata version.
+She crafts the base from toasted rice, cinnamon, peanuts, and mixed seeds—a sweet, complex foundation that transforms lattes made with beans from small-batch roaster Condor Coffee into something memorable.

 12020 S Warner Elliot Loop, #115, Phoenix